flashbots/gh-artifacts-sync/readme.md

 # gh-artifacts-sync

-Subscribes to Github workflow events, downloads matching artifacts and synchronises them to the configured destinations.
+Subscribes to Github workflow events, downloads matching artifacts and synchronise them to the configured destinations.

 Supported destinations: